 This is a laboratory course where the principles of human anatomy and physiology will be presented using anatomical models, drawings, dissections, and histology as well as interactive noninvasive assessment of physiological functions and review of clinical case studies.
 Organs of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems will be highlighted.
 Vertebrate organisms will be used as a hands-on model of these systems.
-All students registered for this course must also be registered for BIO 328.
+A course fee may apply.